 In the following days, without a specific plan, I tried reviewing all the settings in the service menu and also found a small software that can backup/restore them, exporting to a specific file for safety.
 So, I saved the “original” values of the radio.

-At this point, there are two possibilities: either something got messed up in the firmware and I’m out of luck (I’ll keep it that way) or there’s some setting in the service menu that influences (obviously not documented) how the CPU displays the PWR OUT bars on the screen.
+At this point, two possibilities were left: either something got messed up in the firmware and I’m out of luck (I’ll keep it that way) or there’s some setting in the service menu that influences (obviously not documented) how the CPU displays the PWR OUT bars on the screen.

-Naturally, I pursue the second path (also because the first one would have arleady been a “game over”).
+Naturally, I pursue the second path (also because the first one would have arleady been a dead end).

-Without much hope, I proceed to realign the output power on the different bands (service manual handy, RF generator, wattmeter, and lots of patience…).
+Without much hope, I re-aligned the output power on the different bands (service manual handy, RF generator, wattmeter, and lots of patience…).

 I glance at the display (I was at 21MHz at this point) and I realize that the bars are “magically” fixed! (???).